 The 10 Best Vampire Books

 This wiki has been updated 23 times since it was first published in March of 2018.
 They're as sexy and enchanting as they are dark and evil, which is why vampires have entranced readers for over a century.
 If you're looking for a few books to keep you up until the wee hours, the selections on this list are perfect for stashing on your nightstand — right next to the garlic and crucifix, of course.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes